 Rewrite the following paragraph, avoiding the seven words above.

 One of John's favorite things was the view of the Brooklyn Bridge from the East River.
 He would sometimes walk there early in the morning when it was still very dark in order to see the city in first light.
 Often he would see others there who were walking and enjoying the city as well.
 He was somewhere near Squibb Park when someone came up behind him.
 She had really blonde hair and was very beautiful and she bumped him roughly as she was running quickly by.
 He fell, painfully, on his side, and so the woman stopped, and was jogging in place as she asked if he was okay.
 So, he thought, what am I going to do now?

 Write for fifteen minutes, packing as much specific detail as you can into the paragraph.
-When you’re finished, post your practice in the comments section.
-And if you share your practice, please be sure to leave feedback on a few practices by other writers.
+When you're finished, post your practice in the box below, and if you share your practice, please be sure to leave feedback on a few practices by other writers.

 Enter your practice here:

 Joe Bunting is an author and the leader of The Write Practice community.
 He is also the author of the new book Crowdsourcing Paris, a real life adventure story set in France.
 It was a #1 New Release on Amazon.
 Follow him on Instagram (@jhbunting).

 Want best-seller coaching?
 Book Joe here.